Jason2Brownlee/blog/content/posts/sugar.md

 Right now, we look back 40+ years and can't believe the normalization of smoking.

-People of 2120s (or earlier, I hope) will look back at us an simply not believe the normalization of added sugar.
+People of 2120s (or earlier, I hope) will look back at us and simply not believe the normalization of added sugar.

 It will probably take 100 years because its slow acting.
 It takes a long time to kill, a lifetime perhaps.
 And kills you a few different ways so it will be harder to prove, harder to have a smoking gun moment.